 An avid music educator, Matthew served as an adjunct faculty member of conducting staff at the Aaron Copland School of Music from 2011-2014, where taught conducting classes and conducted the orchestra in performances of symphonic, musical theater and opera performances.
 With The Phoenix Symphony Matthew conducts the orchestra’s educational and family concerts, reaching over 15,000 children annually.

 Trained as a violinist, Matthew is a former member of the Chicago Civic Orchestra where he performed under illustrious conductors such as Bernard Haitink and Esa-Pekka Salonen.
 He holds degrees in violin performance from Queens College and the Chicago College of Performing Arts where his principal teachers were Burton Kaplan and Shmuel Ashkenasi.
 Matthew holds a Master’s degree in Orchestral Conducting from Queens College where he was a student of Maurice Peress.
 He received additional training at the prestigious Pierre Monteux School for Conductors as a Quimby Family Foundation Fellow where he studied with Michael Jinbo.

 Originally from Madison Wisconsin, Matthew currently resides in Phoenix with his wife Rebecca, son Theodore and daughters Fiona and Magnolia.

 Conductor, String Orchestra

-Bethaney is a native of Arizona, and currently resides in Mesa with her husband and two boys Landen and Walter.
-When she isn’t teaching, she is with her family camping and hiking.
+Mrs. Cross is a native of Arizona and currently resides in Mesa with her husband and four children.
+When she isn’t teaching, you will find her and her family out camping and hiking.